 - High rate of returns: The earlier investors get a high rate of returns with the help of Ponzi schemes.
 They find it more profitable as compared to investing in other schemes.

 - Low or no risk: The earlier investors enjoy low or risk-free investment, which is quite impossible in other investment schemes.

 - No need for huge capital: There is no need for massive capital for the Ponzi scheme, as this scheme depends on new investors’ investment.

 Some of the disadvantages are given below:

-- Loss of earlier investors: If the Ponzi scheme is unable to attract new investors then it will be a loss to the earlier investors as the Ponzi scheme totally depends on new investors.
+- Loss of earlier investors: If the Ponzi scheme cannot attract new investors, it will be a loss to the earlier investors as the Ponzi scheme totally depends on new investors.

-- Dependency on new investors: The Ponzi scheme is dependent on new investors as their investments are used to repay to the earlier investors so when the Ponzi scheme is unable to attract new investors, the scheme collapses.
+- Dependency on new investors: The Ponzi scheme depends on new investors as their investments are used to repay the earlier investors.
+Hence, when the Ponzi scheme cannot attract new investors, the scheme collapses.

-- Difficulty in filing complaint: Ponzi scheme are usually unregistered and if the company runs away after doing fraud then it is difficult to file a complaint.
+- Difficulty in filing a complaint: Ponzi schemes are usually unregistered, and if the company runs away after fraud, it is difficult to file a complaint.

-Ponzi scheme, being a fraudulent scheme of investment is highly uncertain and unsecured.
-If an investor is ready to bear such risk and is concerned only with the high rate of return inspite of all the disadvantages it bears then only he or she must invest.
-Investors should gather proper market knowledge of Ponzi investment before start investing but if they are unable to do so, they can invest in other schemes.
+The Ponzi scheme, being a fraudulent investment scheme, is highly uncertain and unsecured.
+If an investor is ready to bear the such risk and is concerned only with the high rate of return in spite of all the disadvantages it bears, then only he or she must invest.
+Investors should gather proper market knowledge of Ponzi investment before investing, but if they cannot do so, they can invest in other schemes.